Quantum-Accelerators/quacc/docs/user/basics/wflow_overview.md

     Not sure which to choose?
 In general, new users of workflow orchestration tools should probably start with **Parsl**.
 The more savvy HPC users can probably start with **Prefect** or **Covalent** depending on your needs.
 Some additional opinions on the matter:

-    - **Covalent**: You want a visual dashboard and are prioritizing the use of distributed, heterogeneous compute resources.
+    - Covalent: You want a visual dashboard and are prioritizing the use of distributed, heterogeneous compute resources.
-    - **Dask**: You already are familiar with the Dask ecosystem and are happy to stick with it.
+    - Dask: You already are familiar with the Dask ecosystem and are happy to stick with it.
-    - **Parsl**: You want to run many workflows as fast as possible on one or more job scheduler-based HPC machines.
+    - Parsl: You want to run many workflows as fast as possible on one or more job scheduler-based HPC machines.
-    - **Prefect**: You want a visual dashboard with a robust workflow management platform and are already familiar with the concepts of workflow orchestration.
+    - Prefect: You want a visual dashboard with a robust workflow management platform and are already familiar with the concepts of workflow orchestration.
-    - **Redun**: You are running calculations on AWS.
+    - Redun: You are running calculations on AWS.
-    - **Jobflow**: You are affiliated with the Materials Project or are already using Jobflow and/or FireWorks.
+    - Jobflow: You are affiliated with the Materials Project or are already using Jobflow and/or FireWorks.

 === "Covalent"